Reviews You Can Rely On

 Battery Type Lithium Ion

-The Backcountry Access BC Link Mini has a large mic button, and while it makes it easy to key with gloves on, it protrudes from the radio body, making it easier to accidentally press in your pocket or backpack.
-Also, the belt/pack clip that's included with the radio is made of lightweight plastic, so be sure to utilize the leash that also comes with it in case the walkie gets detached from your belt or pack.
-If you're looking for a more secure clip, the Rocky Talkie 5 Watt offers a steel clip that's confidence-inspiring.
-Lastly, this model monitors two channels at all times, making it potentially noisy depending on the channel traffic.
+The Backcountry Access BC Link Mini has a large mic button, and while it makes it easy to key with gloves on, it protrudes from the radio body, making it easier to press in your pocket or backpack accidentally.
+Also, the belt/pack clip included with the radio uses lightweight plastic, so be sure to utilize the leash that also comes with it in case the walkie gets detached from your belt or pack.
+The Rocky Talkie 5 Watt offers a confidence-inspiring steel clip if you're looking for a more secure clip.
+Lastly, this model monitors two channels simultaneously, making it potentially noisy depending on the channel traffic.
 While we appreciate this feature, we wish BCA would have created a means to be only on one channel.
-At the end of the day, this walkie talkie is worthy of your consideration for most outdoor sports and offers great performance in a lightweight package.
+This walkie talkie is worthy of consideration for most outdoor sports and offers great performance in a lightweight package.

 Read more: Backcountry Access BC Link Mini review